microsoft/graph-based-code-modelling/README.md

   [Learning to Represent Programs with Graphs](https://openreview.net/forum?id=BJOFETxR-).
-  More precisely, it implements that paper apart from the speculative dataflow component ("draw dataflow edges as if a variable would be used in this place") and an alias analysis to filter equivalent variables.
+  More precisely, it implements that paper apart from the speculative dataflow component ("draw dataflow edges as if a variable would be used in this place") and the alias analysis to filter equivalent variables.
 * A TensorFlow model for program graphs, following ICLR'18 paper [Learning to Represent Programs with Graphs](https://openreview.net/forum?id=BJOFETxR-).
   This is a refactoring/partial rewrite of the original model, incorporating